 - Identify the internal and external developmental assets that children and youth need to be successful.

-- Use knowledge of childhood development to provide an environment and experiences when working with children and youth that encourage growth in all developmental domains in terms of:
+- Apply child development principles as you provide an environment and experiences when working with children and youth that encourage growth in all developmental domains in terms of:

 - Human relationships and guiding children’s behavior